sisihagen/website/content/en/blog/2019/11/german-imperialism.md

 title: "German Imperialism"
 date: 2019-11-24
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "Do you want the total war?
 A question, the fascists were already.
 Today it is from the Leyen and Annegret Kramp-Karrenbauer who want the war."
-draft: false
 lang: en
 cover: "society"
 ---